Bad Sisters: Development

-In September 2021, it was officially announced Sharon Horgan would co-write, produce and star in what was then titled Emerald for Apple TV+ as developed by her production company Merman.
-Malin-Sarah Gozin, the creator of the series' inspiration Clan, joined the project as an executive producer alongside Bert Hamelinck and Michael Sagol for the Belgian Caviar Films.
+In September 2021, it was officially announced Sharon Horgan would co-write, produce and star in a series for Apple TV+ developed by her production company Merman.
+The series, which had a working title of Emerald, was an adaptation of the Belgian series Clan.
+Malin-Sarah Gozin, the creator of Clan, joined the project as an executive producer alongside Bert Hamelinck and Michael Sagol for the Belgian Caviar Films.
 Other producers were Faye Dorn and Clelia Mountford for Merman as well as Brett Baer and Dave Finkel.
 The series was created as part of Horgan's Apple TV+ deal.

 Casting

-The cast was initially believed to include Assaad Bouab, Eve Hewson, and Brendan Gleeson in early reports.
+The cast was initially believed to include Assaad Bouab, Eve Hewson, and Brian Gleeson in early reports.
 The cast was later confirmed in March 2022, with Anne-Marie Duff, Eva Birthistle, and Sarah Greene, and Hewson set to star alongside Horgan.
 Claes Bang, Brian Gleeson, Daryl McCormack, Bouab, and Saise Quinn complete the ensemble.

 Filming

-Principal photography took place in 2021.
+Principal photography for the first season took place in 2021.
 Cast and crew were reported filming in and around Dublin at locations such as Sandycove, the Forty Foot, Howth, and Malahide in August.
 They would also film in Belfast.
+Filming locations included County Dublin and County Wicklow in the Republic of Ireland, County Antrim in Northern Ireland (notably Glenarm marina and nearby Antrim Coast Road as well as St John the Evangelist, the Roman Catholic church in Carnlough) and England.